Asian Noodle Platter with Crisp Veggies and Peanut Sauce

 Prepare the dressing and set aside until needed.

-Meanwhile, combine the spinach, bok choy, and cabbage in a mixing bowl and spread on a large serving platter.
+Combine the spinach and cabbage in a mixing bowl and spread on a large serving platter.

-Combine the cooked noodles with 1/2 cup of the peanut sauce, cilantro, and half of the scallions.
+Combine the cooked noodles with about 3/4 cup of the peanut sauce, cilantro, and scallions.
 Toss together.

-To serve, use salad tongs to grab each of the elements of the salad, and arrange on individual plates.
+To serve, use tongs to grab each element of the salad, and arrange on individual plates.
 Pass around additional dressing for everyone to use as desired.